PBesze/pbesze.github.io/_pages/sample-codes.md

 	 <br>

 **Following pseudocode** <br>
-In a complicated algorithm it is usefull to write and follow pseudocode as it was done for example in this trie search:<br>
+For a complicated algorithm it is usefull to write and follow pseudocode as it was done for example in this trie search:<br>
  [Example code >>>>](https://pbesze.github.io/sample-codes/following-pseudocode)
  <br>